joinemm/homepage/content/yubikey-nixos-guide.md

 ## Use cases

 There are many different use cases I found for the Yubikeys.
 I have marked the ones I have succesfully gotten working.
 Note that I don't necessarily want or endorse the ones I have left undone.
+This blog post will get updated as I find more use cases.

+- 2fa for websites (works out of the box) ✅
 - `pam` auth (sudo/login) ✅
-- 2fa for websites (works out of the box) ✅
 - GPG keys ✅
+- Git commit signing ✅
+- Encrypting/Decrypting sops secrets ✅
 - SSH keys ❓
-- Git commit signing ✅
 - Yubikey based full disk encryption ([guide](https://nixos.wiki/wiki/Yubikey_based_Full_Disk_Encryption_(FDE)_on_NixOS)) ❓
-- sops secret encryption (waiting for [PR](https://github.com/getsops/sops/pull/1465)) ❌

 ## Pam module